Steven Cruz (baseball): Kansas City Royals

 On January 24, 2023, the Minnesota Twins traded Cruz and Evan Sisk to the Kansas City Royals in exchange for Michael A. Taylor.
 In 43 appearances split between the Double–A Northwest Arkansas Naturals and Triple–A Omaha Storm Chasers, he worked to a cumulative 3.81 ERA with 64 strikeouts and 9 saves across 49 2/3 innings of work.
 On August 29, Cruz was promoted to the major leagues for the first time.
 In 10 appearances for Kansas City in his rookie campaign, he posted a 4.97 ERA with 15 strikeouts across 12 2/3 innings pitched.

 Cruz was optioned to Triple–A Omaha to begin the 2024 season.
 He made five scoreless appearances for Kansas City on the year, striking out four batters across 5 2/3 innings pitched.
 Cruz was again optioned to Triple-A Omaha to begin the 2025 season.
 On May 9, 2025, Cruz recorded his first career win after tossing the final 2/3 innings of an extra-inning victory over the Boston Red Sox.
+He made 47 total appearances for the Royals during the regular season, accumulating a 3–1 record and 3.74 ERA with 38 strikeouts across 45 2/3 innings pitched.

+Cruz was optioned to Triple-A Omaha to begin the 2026 season.